wil-scott/personal-portfolio/content/info/_index.md

 ### How on Earth did that happen?
 Great question.

-Tech has been a lifelong passion of mine.
+Tech has been a lifelong interest of mine.
 I still remember messing around with my family's Apple Macintosh Classic, trying to learn as much as possible about it.

 {{< image src="/images/info/Macintosh_classic.jpg"  alt="An old mac" width="200px" >}}
 Endless hours were spent playing Shufflepuck Cafe on this thing.